gsicvj/uplink/README.md

 - [ ] Add support for external LLMs by using Open AI SDK
 - [ ] Add additional custom servers for other cloud providers
+- [ ] Add mime type when uploading text files to cloud

 ## License